-Free plans and ideas for designing a vegetable garden layout.
+Use our free plans and ideas for designing a vegetable garden layout!

-Video, garden plans, and worksheet downloads to help with designing and planning home vegetable gardens!
+We offer videos, garden planner, and worksheet downloads to help with designing and planning home vegetable gardens!

 Planning a vegetable garden layout to suit your needs is a great opportunity to be creative!